 Control groups (cgroups) provide the ability to partition sets of tasks and their children into hierarchical groups with specialized behavior.
 In RHEL 7, the default directory for cgroups became /sys/fs/cgroup.
 The following examples use this standard.

-If you are building with cgroups enabled, you must have boost version
+If you are building with cgroups enabled, you must have boost version 1.41 or later.

 Torque cgroup Hierarchy